anku255/anku255.github.io/_posts/2017-10-15-flexbox-start.markdown

 title: "Understanding flex-direction in Flexbox"
 date: 2017-10-15
 ---
-I face a lot of problems when centering things in CSS.
+<p class="intro"><span class="dropcap">I</span> face a lot of problems when centering things in CSS.
 So I finally decided to learn CSS Flexbox.
 I started with Wes Bos's course <a href="https://flexbox.io/" target="_blank">What The Flexbox</a>.
-It's a great free course, check it out if you want to learn flexbox.
+It's a great free course, check it out if you want to learn flexbox.</p>

 ### Introduction